dbisu/pico-ducky/README.md

 To hide the USB drive, hold the DOWN button when plugging in the S2 Nugget and release when the menu face appears.

-To auto-inject payload 1, hold the RIGHT button when plugging in the S2 Nugget.
+To auto-inject payload.dd, hold the RIGHT button when plugging in the S2 Nugget.

 Once the menu face appears, you can run any one of 4 duckyscript payloads:
 *  press the UP button to run payload1.dd